Description of a speargun for freshwater fishing

 Also, the trigger mechanism is homemade.
 It works as follows: A round tap locks into a hole in the rear end of the spear.
 When the tap is vertically moved downwards, the spear is getting released.

-Vertical downward movement of the tap is initiated by a lever, which is a fixed part of the trigger.
+The vertical downward movement of the tap is initiated by a lever, which is a fixed part of the trigger.
 This lever connects to a cam at the lower end of the tap.
-And the tap will be pushed upwards again by a spring below the cam.
-Therefore, pulling the trigger will move down the tap, releases the spear, and be put back in the initial position by a spring.
+The tap will be pushed upwards again by a spring below the cam.
+Therefore, pulling the trigger will move down the tap, release the spear, and be put back in the initial position by a spring.
 There are only two moving mechanical parts and a coil spring.
 The whole mechanism is held together by a trigger plate and secured by a trigger guard.

 Reel and line

-A ‘Closed face’ spincast reel is mounted on two aluminum brackets above the stock.
+A ‘Closed face’ spin cast reel is mounted on two aluminum brackets above the stock.
 It looks like the mounting brackets were intentionally angled backward and not by an accident or outside pressure.
-The spincast reel bears the name and logo of ‘Marukyu’ brand.
-Gear ratio is 4.1:1, which is impressive for such a simple reel.
+The spin cast reel bears the name and logo of the ‘Marukyu’ brand.
+The gear ratio is 4.1:1, which is impressive for such a simple reel.
 Most of these reels got ratios of either 3.1:1 or 3.3:1.

-The fishing line got a thickness is 0,4mm / 1/64’’ in monofilament.
-The distance from the knot around the spear and the mono-line are bridged by a 20cm / 8’’ long double-braided nylon-twine.
-Purpose of this twine is an increased protection against abrasion at the spear cover bracket in front of the reel bracket.
+The fishing line has a thickness is 0,4mm / 1/64’’ in monofilament.
+The distance from the knot around the spear and the mono-line is bridged by a 20cm / 8’’ long double-braided nylon twine.
+The purpose of this twine is increased protection against abrasion at the spear cover bracket in front of the reel bracket.

 Spear

-Basically, the so-called ‘spear’ is an arrow with a latching hook on it.
-Length of this spear is 29cm / 11.4’’ with a uniform thickness of 4mm / 5/32’’.
-It got a sharp, pointed nose and a latching hook 4cm / 1.6’’ behind the tip.
-The rear end got a hole for the trigger tap.
+The so-called ‘spear’ is an arrow with a latching hook on it.
+The length of this spear is 29cm / 11.4’’ with a uniform thickness of 4mm / 5/32’’.
+It has a sharp, pointed nose and a latching hook 4cm / 1.6’’ behind the tip.
+The rear end has a hole for the trigger tap.
 About 5cm / 2’’ from the rear end there is a constriction, which is holding the braided line.
 Spear material is mild steel, and the latching hook was welded on in Inox.

 Loading and shooting

-The speargun for freshwater fishing is loaded by connecting the rear end hole of the spear into the trigger tap and fastening the line by the reel.
-In preparation for shooting, the clutch button on the reel has to be pressed, so that the line can be spooled off freely when shooting.
+The speargun for freshwater fishing is loaded by connecting the rear end hole of the spear to the trigger tap and fastening the line by the reel.
+In preparation for shooting, the clutch button on the reel has to be pressed.
+By that, the line can be spooled off freely when shooting.
 After hitting the target, the arrow is often completely penetrating through the fish and the target can be reeled in easily.

 Aiming